python-jsonschema/jsonschema/docs/validate.rst

         validating the :validator:`type` property.
 Should map strings (type names) to class objects that will be checked via :func:`isinstance`.
         See :ref:`validating-types` for details.
-    :type types: dict or iterable of 2-tuples
+    :type types: dict or ~collections.Iterable of 2-`tuple`\s
     :argument resolver: an instance of :class:`RefResolver` that will be used to resolve :validator:`$ref` properties (JSON references).
 If unprovided, one will be created.
     :argument format_checker: an instance of :class:`FormatChecker`
-        whose :meth:`~conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
+        whose :meth:`~FormatChecker.conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
 If unprovided, no validation will be done for :validator:`format`.

     .. attribute:: DEFAULT_TYPES